 Beaulieu’s Clock House is home to the UK’s first dedicated Soviet Russian art gallery.

+The paintings and sculptures on display are by artists who are the Russian peers of well-known European masters.
 Many of the pieces have previously been in private collections, meaning that they have not been shown in public for decades.
 The exhibition, which features bronzes and oil paintings, encompasses a variety of artistic styles including Socialist Realism and naturalistic landscapes.

 Entrepreneur and philanthropist Andrey Filatov established the Art Russe fund in 2012 to promote 20th century Russian art and increase awareness about this significant period in the history of Russian art to an international audience.